Twenty20: Worldwide spread

-Thirteen teams from different parts of the country participated in Pakistan's inaugural competition in 2004, with the Faisalabad Wolves the first winners.
+Thirteen teams from many different parts of the country participated in Pakistan's inaugural competition in 2004, with the Faisalabad Wolves the first winners.
 On 12 January 2005 Australia's first Twenty20 game was played at the WACA Ground between the Western Warriors and the Victorian Bushrangers.
 It drew a sell-out crowd of 20,000, which was the first one in nearly 25 years.

-Starting on 11 July 2006, 19 West Indies regional teams competed in what was named the Stanford 20/20 tournament.
+Starting on 11 July 2006, 19 teams in the West Indies competed in what was named the Stanford 20/20 tournament.
 The event was financially backed by billionaire Allen Stanford, who gave at least US$28 million in funding money.
 It was intended that the tournament would be an annual event.
 Guyana won the inaugural event, defeating Trinidad and Tobago by five wickets, securing US$1 million in prize money.

 On 5 January 2007 the Queensland Bulls played the New South Wales Blues at The Gabba, Brisbane.
 An unexpected 16,000 fans turned up on the day to buy tickets, causing Gabba staff to throw open gates and grant many fans free entry.
 Attendance reached 27,653.
 For the February 2008 Twenty20 match between Australia and India, 85,824 people attended the match at the Melbourne Cricket Ground, involving the Twenty20 World Champions against the ODI World Champions.

 The Stanford Super Series was held in October 2008 between the three teams.
 The respective winners of the English and Caribbean Twenty20 competitions, Middlesex and Trinidad and Tobago, and a Stanford Superstars team formed from West Indies domestic players.
 Trinidad and Tobago won the competition, securing US$280,000 prize money.
 On 1 November, the Stanford Superstars played England in what was expected to be the first of five fixtures in as many years with the winner claiming US$20 million in each match.
 The Stanford Superstars won the first match, but no further fixtures were held as Allen Stanford was charged with fraud in 2009.